RancidDax/namazu.tools/ucob.md

 ### Divebombs and Fourth Quotes

+Nael will call out the fourth quote:

+**Fourth Quote**
+- Fleeting light!
+'Neath the red moon, scorch you the earth! = {% glossary Dalamud Dive %} → {% glossary Thermionic Beam %}
+- Fleeting light!
+Amid a rain of stars, exalt you the red moon! = {% glossary Meteor Stream %} → {% glossary Dalamud Dive %}

+This quote will not resolve until after the Second Dive finishes.

 The dragons on the outside of the room will start targetting players for Dives, Three players will be fixated with a green marker on their head, these go out one at a time.

 <img src="./assets/images/divemarker.png" alt="Dive Marker" style="height: 200px">